exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 9 - The Price of Legend.md

 "Someone has to brood.
 Might as well be me."

 "Drakon suggested we hold a memorial.
 Something to honor Aric and all the soldiers who fell."
 She leaned against the parapet beside him.
 "I was surprised too.
 He's been quieter since the battle.
 I think seeing Aric fall affected him more than he's admitting."

+"How is he?
+Physically, I mean.
+That bridge collapse..."

+"Some bruises, a cracked rib that's already healing.
+Dragon constitution."
+Lyra's smile was thin.
+"I checked on him this morning.
+He was practicing his fire breathing in the courtyard, so I'd say he's recovering.
+Emotionally is another matter."

 Kaelen looked out over the city.
 Arcanis was transforming into a fortress—walls reinforced with additional stonework, wards being strengthened by exhausted mages, civilians evacuated from the outer districts.
 Supply caravans brought in grain, weapons, anything that could help withstand a siege.
 The demon army would come eventually.
 It was just a matter of when.